reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/simple_model.md

         sequence:
                         list
                         optional
-                        Instead of an other stack, the layers and their sequence are defined.
+                        Instead of another stack, the layers and their sequence are defined.
 ```

 > Examples: